Andrew Yogan

-Andrew Yogan (born December 4, 1991) is an American professional ice hockey player currently playing for Graz99ers of the ICE Hockey League.
+Andrew Yogan (born December 4, 1991) is an American professional ice hockey player currently playing for Eisbären Regensburg of the second-tier DEL2 in Germany; he was league scoring champion for the 2023–24 season.

 He was selected by the New York Rangers in the 4th round (100th overall) of the 2010 NHL Entry Draft.
 He was the first hockey player raised in Florida to be drafted by the NHL.
 Prior NHL players who were born in Florida, but raised elsewhere include Val James, Dallas Eakins, Dan Hinote, and Blake Geoffrion.